 Changes in US imports from China can serve as an illustration of this point.
 Due to US-China trade tensions, US imports from China had been declining up until the first months of 2020.
 Yet reducing their reliance on China in favour of more regionalized value chains did not shield US firms from the economic shock the pandemic triggered.
 In fact, March/April 2020 saw a surge in US imports–in particular of medical supplies–from China, as the country scrambled to meet domestic demand.5 This trend gained force as by November/December 2020 exports to the US grew at an extraordinary rate of over 40 per cent compared to same period in 2019.

 Globalization at the crossroads

 In spite of GVCs showing some degree of resilience in the face of the current global economic shock, the temporary (yet extensive) supply disruptions have induced many countries to reconsider the potential benefits of regionalizing or even localizing their value chains.
 These recent developments, together with the increasing power of emerging economies relative to advanced economies in trade issues and negotiations, make it difficult to predict how future GVCs can best be recalibrated, restructured and reorganized.
-Even though the roll-out of effective vaccines in late 2020 and early 2021 may loosen the grip of COVID-19 on the global economy, ongoing protectionist and geopolitical trends suggest that the world is unlikely to see a return to business as usual.
+Even though the roll-out of effective vaccines in 2021 may loosen the grip of COVID-19 on the global economy, ongoing protectionist and geopolitical trends suggest that the world is unlikely to see a return to business as usual.
 There is still a long and challenging way ahead.

 We thank Muriel Rotermund for her research support, as well as Aiden Selsick and Niki Rodousakis for their editorial guidance.